top of page

 being disengaged/not caring

-spending tons of time on social media
+spending lots of time on social media

 getting interested in alcohol or drugs